APA-Accredited Internship In Professional Psychology

 Interns meet as a cohort with a staff member for 1 hour each week to discuss selected client cases and professional development issues.
 Video recordings are shared and feedback is provided by the facilitator and intern colleagues.

-Interns are paired with a senior staff for 2 weeks at the beginning of the fall semester.
+Interns are paired with senior staff for 2 weeks at the beginning of the fall semester.
 Interns first observe their supervisors to learn the CAPS system, and then are observed by their supervisors.
 They are provided with written feedback during this period.

 - Group Therapy Supervision